juanlao7/protopipe_web/download.md

 Protopipe is currently in **early access**, only available to a restricted audience, and no product key is yet publicly distributed.

-If you are interested in trying Protopipe, please, contact us at nitzing`.and.more`{:.antispam}@gmail.com
+If you are interested in trying Protopipe, please, contact us at {{ site.company.email }}